thindil/bob/CONTRIBUTING.md

 ### Coding standard

 When you write your own code, feel free to use any coding standard you want.
-But before you send your changes to the project, please use command `gnatpp` which automatically format source code to project coding standard.
-Proper `gnatpp` command usage (in main project directory, where *bob.gpr* file is):
+Before you send your changes to the project, please use command `gnatpp` which automatically format the source code to the project coding standard.
+Proper `gnatpp` command usage (in the main project directory, where *bob.gpr* file is):

 `gnatpp -P bob.gpr`